Code-Institute-Submissions/rovan89-CI_PP2_Quizography_MayResub/README.md

 - As the site owner, I want to take an input of a username for each user.
 - As the site owner, I want to receive feedback from the user.

+### User
+- As a first time site user, I want to easily understand the premis on the quiz.
+- As the site user, I want to test my geography knowledge.

 ## Features